lgarron/clipboard-polyfill/experiment/Conclusions.md

 We also need to add some more polyfilling than we might like:

-- **Issue 6**: The caller can't construct a `DataTransfer` to pass to the polyfill on any platform except Chrome..
+- **Issue 6**: The caller can't construct a `DataTransfer` to pass to the polyfill on any platform except Chrome.
   - Workaround: Provide an object with a sufficiently ergonomic subset of the interface of `DataTransfer` that the caller can use.
-(We can swap out the implementation with `DataTransfer` as platforms allow calling the constructor directly.)
+(We can swap out the implementation with `DataTransfer` once platforms allow calling the constructor directly.)

 - **Issue 7**: Internet Explorer did its own thing.
   - Workaround: [old implementation](https://github.com/lgarron/clipboard-polyfill/blob/94c9df4aa2ce1ca1b08280bf36923b65648d9f72/clipboard-polyfill#L167) using `window.clipboardData`.
 Requires a `Promise` polyfill. :-/